apache/inlong-website/docs/modules/audit/quick_start.md

 # By default, pulsar is used as the MessageQueue, and the audit-proxy-pulsar.conf configuration file is loaded.
 bash +x ./bin/proxy-start.sh [pulsar｜tube｜kafka]
 ```
+The default listen port is `10081`.

 ## Audit Store
 ### Configure
 The configuration file is `conf/application.properties`.

 ```Shell
 # proxy.type: pulsar / tube / kafka